weiran-sun/weiran-sun.github.io/Publications.md

 <small><em>Student or postdoctoral co-authors are indicated by an asterisk.</em></small>
 1. <small>The spectrum of the Steklov-Helmholtz operator, N. Nigam, K. Patil\* and W. Sun, submitted, 2025. </small>

-1. <small>The $mathcal{M}$-Operator and Uniqueness of Nonlinear Kinetic Equations, R. Alonso, M.P.
-Gualdani and W. Sun, submitted, 2025. </small>
+1. <small>The $\mathcal{M}$-Operator and Uniqueness of Nonlinear Kinetic Equations, R. Alonso, M.P.
+Gualdani and W. Sun, Pure and Applied Functional Analysis, Special Issue on PDE and Applied Mathematics dedicated to Professor Peter Constantin on the occasion of his 75th Birthday, 2025. </small>

 1. <small>PDE-Controller: LLMs for Autoformalization and Reasoning of PDEs , M. Soroco\*, J. Song\*, M. Xia\*, K. Emond\*, W. Sun and W. Chen, accepted, ICML, 2025. </small>